Kanban-Zai/kanban-zai-version-1.0/core.md

 #### tolerance (READONLY)

 Tolerance is a value orientation towards difference.
+Or more simply.
+Difference is good.

 #### trust (READONLY)